Woody Cornwell

-Woody Cornwell (1968–2016) was an American abstract painter and co-founder of Eyedrum Art & Music Gallery in Atlanta during the late 1990s.
-Eyedrum, in that era, was instrumental in expanding the alternative art scene in Atlanta.
-He received a bachelor's degree from Savannah College of Art and Design (SCAD), graduating magna cum laude, and received a master's degree in fine arts from Georgia State University.
+Woody Cornwell (January 13, 1968–2016) was an American abstract painter.
+He was a co-founder of Eyedrum Art & Music Gallery in Atlanta during the late 1990s, which was instrumental in expanding the alternative art scene in Atlanta.

-In 1997, Woody with a group of friends co-founded Eyedrum Art & Music Gallary in Atlanta where he curated art exhibits and mentored young artists in the city.
-In addition he taught art at the Atlanta college of Art, SCAD Atlanta, Callenwalde Art Center and Chastain Art Center and the Telefair Museum in Atlanta.
-He was a board member of Art Pages Magazine.
-He was part of the selection committee at Forward Arts Foundation for their Emerging Artist Award.

-Woody Cornwell's art has been shown at the Swan Coach House Gallery, Vaknin Schwarz Gallery, Jacksonville Museum of Modern Art, and the Suzanne Randolph Fine Art.
-His work is also published in new American Paintings, Volume 8,#3.
+Cornwell's art has been shown at the Swan Coach House Gallery, Vaknin Schwarz Gallery, Jacksonville Museum of Modern Art, and the Suzanne Randolph Fine Art.
+His work was published in New American Paintings.
 In Atlanta he was represented by the Sandler Hudson Gallery.

-Childhood
+Early life and education

-Woody was born in Newberry, South Carolina, on January 13, 1968.
+Cornwell was born in Newberry, South Carolina, on January 13, 1968.
 He grew up in Macon, Georgia; Anderson, South Carolina; and Dalton, Georgia, with his parents, Elaine & Woody Sr., and his younger brother Mark.
-Woody was a natural artist who impressed his parents, Woody Sr. & Elaine Cornwell, with his drawings at a very early age.
-He grew up a boy scout and an avid adventure seeker.
+Cornwell was a natural artist who impressed his parents with his drawings at a very early age.
+He was a Boy Scout and an avid adventure seeker.
+His art career started in Dalton, when he was commissioned by the local high school for a spirit mural in the common area and a pencil drawing of the school itself.

+After a brief enrollment at the University of Georgia, he followed his passion and enrolled at the Savannah College of Art and Design (SCAD), graduating with a bachelor's degree, magna cum laude.
+He moved to Atlanta, where he received a master's degree in fine arts from Georgia State University, and began to lay the groundwork for his first gallery venture.

 Career

-Woody's art career started in Dalton, Georgia, when he was commissioned by the local high school for a spirit mural in the common area and a pencil drawing of the school itself.
-After high school and a brief enrollment at the University of Georgia, Woody followed his passion and enrolled at the Savannah College of Art & Design.
-After graduation from SCAD Woody moved to Atlanta, enrolled at Georgia State University, and began to lay the groundwork for his first gallery venture.

-Soon Woody and his roommate Marshal Avett founded the Silver Ceiling Gallery in their own apartment.
-After a few years of show at Silver Ceiling, Woody and Marshal convinced a handful of friends to create an art collective a few doors down from Silver Ceiling.
+Soon Cornwell and his roommate Marshal Avett founded the Silver Ceiling Gallery in their own apartment.
+After a few years, they convinced a handful of friends to create an art collective a few doors down from Silver Ceiling.
 In 1997, Eyedrum Art & Music Gallery was founded.
-It was a collective effort where each board member took responsibility for rent although no one lived there.
-Their ambitious venture paid off in a golden era of experimental art and music that lasted well into the 00's before changes began to distance Woody from the gallery.
+This was a collective effort where each board member took responsibility for rent, although no one lived there.
+Their ambitious venture paid off in a golden era of experimental art and music that lasted well into the 2000s before changes began to distance Cornwell from Eyedrum.

+Cornwell curated art exhibits and mentored young artists in the city.
+He taught art at the Atlanta College of Art, SCAD Atlanta, Callenwolde Art Center, Chastain Art Center, and the Telfair Museum in Atlanta.
+He was a board member of Art Pages magazine, and was on the selection committee at Forward Arts Foundation for their Emerging Artist Award.
+He was an important player in the first years of the Norton Arts Center in Hapeville, Georgia.

 The Atlanta arts scene provided some trying times.
-In an article in Creative Loafing Woody was described a "Hustler."
+A 2009 article in Creative Loafing described Cornwell as a "hustler."